nasimbahar/demo/readme.md

 # Title: Build Your Powerful Rust Utility Library!

 ## Description:

-Embark on a challenging and rewarding journey to create and publish your own Rust crate offering valuable tools for common operations like string manipulation, file I/O, and data processing.
+Create and publish your own Rust crate offering valuable tools for common operations like string manipulation, file I/O, and data processing.
 Demonstrate your expertise in the Rust ecosystem by effectively utilizing modules, integrating external crates, and successfully publishing on crates.io.